Jacob Lozada

 Dr. Jacob (Jake) Lozada was nominated by U.S. Office of Personnel Management Director to serve as the Human Resource Agency's special advisor to the Director of OPM for Diversity Strategy.
 He was nominated by President George W. Bush as the Assistant Secretary of the United States Department of Veterans Affairs.
 Formerly a management consultant with Electronic Data Systems (EDS) in Herndon, Virginia.
-He is a 27-year veteran of the United States Army, a graduate of the University of Puerto Rico, and received an M.H.A. from Baylor University, and a Ph.D. from Walden University.
+He is a 27-year veteran of the United States Army, holds a Bachelor of Science from the University of Puerto Rico, and received a Master of Health Administration from Baylor University, and a Ph.D. from Walden University.

 Brief biography

-Lozada was commissioned a U.S. Army second lieutenant through the Army Reserve Officers' Training Corps (ROTC) Program from the University of Puerto Rico.
-He served in the Jacob United States Army Medical Corps for 25 years, attaining the rank of colonel.
+Lozada was commissioned a United States Army second lieutenant through the Army Reserve Officers' Training Corps (ROTC) Program from the University of Puerto Rico.
+He served in the United States Army Medical Corps for 25 years, attaining the rank of colonel.

 On April 30, 2001, President George W. Bush nominated him to be Assistant Secretary of Veterans Affairs.

-On February 28, 2003, nominated by U.S. Office of Personnel Management Director to serve as the Human Resource Agency's special advisor to the Director of OPM for Diversity Strategy.
+On February 28, 2003, nominated by United States Office of Personnel Management Director to serve as the Human Resource Agency's special advisor to the Director of OPM for Diversity Strategy.